finos/common-domain-model/documentation/source/documentation.rst

 For instance, Equity Swaps used by Equity Financing desks sometimes refer to a *Master Confirmation* agreement, which is an overall agreement that specifies all the standard Equity Swap terms that do not need to be renegotiated on each trade.
 Each contractual product would only specify the unique product details (such as start and end date, underlier, price and spread) together with a reference to the Master Confirmation containing the template product details.

 Code libraries, written in Java and distributed with the CDM, contain tools to merge CDM objects together.
 Implementors may extend these merging tools to change the merging strategy to suit their requirements.
-The CDM Java Examples download, available via the `CDM Portal Downloads page <https://portal.cdm.rosetta-technology.io/#/downloads>`_, contains a example demonstrating usage of a data template and the merging tools.
+The CDM Java Examples download, available via the `CDM Portal Downloads page`_, contains a example demonstrating usage of a data template and the merging tools.
 See ``com.regnosys.cdm.example.template.TemplateExample``.

 Products with Identifiers